fabiojose/ready4soa/README.md

 #### Part Three

-Implementing Web Services and learn the "how" principle
+Implementing Web Services and understand the "how" principle

 ##### Labs

-1. java
+1. Java

 #### To Study